Leslie Jones promises to host 'The Daily Show' herself - ExBulletin

 Jones as the Tuesday, Wednesday and Thursday host of the Comedy Central current affairs show features four more upcoming weekly gigs by comedians: Wanda Sykes, DL Hughley, Chelsea Handler and Sarah Silverman.

 Jones’ guest on Tuesday will be Morris Chestnut, in The Best Man: The Final Chapters.
-In a video promoting his guest host gig, correspondent Roy Wood Jr. is seen helping him practice identifying the likes of Ukrainian President Volodymyr Zelenskyy and Supreme Court Justice Clarence Thomas.
+In a video promoting his guest host concert, correspondent Roy Wood Jr. is seen helping him practice identifying figures like Ukrainian President Volodymyr Zelenskyy and Supreme Court Justice Clarence Thomas.

 While this week marks the first time Jones has appeared on The Daily Show, she’s no stranger to MC-ing, having guest starred on The Ellen Show and supporting the revival of ABC game show Supermarket Sweep.

-“Any assignment for me is never different.
-It’s always them asking for me.
-What I come to deliver is me.
-So it’s not really that much different from when I was doing updates at SNL or that I was doing stand-up, you know?” she says.
+No mission for me is ever different.
+It’s always them who ask me.
+Pretty much what I come to deliver is me.
+So it’s not really that different from when I was doing updates at SNL or doing stand-up, you know? she says.
 Everything is talkative.

-Over the years, The Daily Show first hosted by Craig Kilborn, then Jon Stewart and most recently Trevor Noah has skewered left and right watching the day’s headlines with a yellowish view.
+Over the years, The Daily Show was first hosted by Craig Kilborn, then Jon Stewart and more recently Trevor Noah skewered left and right watching the headlines on the days with a yellowish view.
 Noah stepped down at the end of last year and no permanent successor has yet been named.

 On SNL, three-time Emmy-nominated Jones has made impressions on Whoopi Goldberg, Serena Williams, Michelle Obama, Omarosa Manigault Newman and, most importantly, Donald Trump.